kleinnerfarias/smelldsl/README.md

 # smelldsl
-SmellDSL - A domain-specific language for specifying bad smells
+SmellDSL: A domain-specific language for the specification of bad smells